 Why second-hand smoke and third-hand smoke are dangerous for children

 This is because babies and children have smaller airways and less mature immune systems than grown-ups.
-Their smaller airways mean they breathe faster, so they breathe in a lot more of a cigarette’s harmful chemicals than an adult would in the same time.

 Health risks linked with passive smoking

-And exposure to second-hand smoke and third-hand smoke can affect a child’s developing brain because the brain is very sensitive to even very small amounts of toxins.
+Exposure to second-hand smoke and third-hand smoke can affect a child’s developing brain because the brain is very sensitive to even very small amounts of toxins.

 If children live in a household where one or more adults smoke, they’re exposed to greater health risks.
 They need to go to the doctor more often.
 The chance that they’ll take up smoking in adolescence doubles.